dellagustin/dellagustin.github.io/_posts/2021-04-24-my-first-rom-hack.md

 Now, without calling another routine, I had 6 bytes to do what I wanted, set the content of `0xDFBB` with `0`.

-There are more sophisticated ways of doing this, like using a Z80 assembler like WLA-DX, but that would be like bringing a gun to a knife, fight.
+There are more sophisticated ways of doing this, like using a Z80 assembler like WLA-DX, but that would be like bringing a gun to a knife fight.
 I did not even had to look for the opcodes of the instructions I wanted to use to replace the check:

 ```
     ld a, $00